Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

   -V, --version  Print version

 ```
-* Each transaction that we want to submit is member of the `CallMessage` enum defined as part of creating a module.
-For example, lets consider the `Bank` module's `CallMessage`
+Each transaction that we want to submit is a member of the `CallMessage` enum defined as part of creating a module.
+For example, lets consider the `Bank` module's `CallMessage`:
 ```rust
 pub enum CallMessage<C: sov_modules_api::Context> {
     /// Creates a new token with the specified name and initial balance.